ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 #### Q4:  What is the flag displayed in the file?

-To get the file click the File option in the tool bar then click Exports Objects then click HTTP since the file was downloaded via HTTP.
+To get the file click the File option in the tool bar then click Export Objects then click HTTP since the file was downloaded via HTTP.
 After that you'll get the list of files that were transmitted using HTTP .
 Now download the file that was in the /uploads directory.
 <img src="/Packets-writeup/img/img12.PNG"><br>
 <img src="/Packets-writeup/img/img13.png"><br>

 #### Q5: What was the full request URI for the file?
 (Full Value)

-click on the packets of the file then go to the Oackets detail pane then drop-down the Hypertext Transfer Protocol after dropping it down you'll see
+click on the packets of the file then go to the Packets detail pane then drop-down the Hypertext Transfer Protocol after dropping it down you'll see
 ```bash
 [Full request URI: http://the/url/of/the/file]
 ```